 “The sky isn’t falling, but that being said, this certainly isn’t ideal,” Bartow County Elections Director Joseph Kirk said.
 “I’m concerned about people being scared about this.
 We’re going to have fair, accurate and transparent elections.
 Whether these rules are in place or not, that’s going to be true.”

-Lawsuits seeking to overturn the hand-count rule have been filed by the Democratic Party, a former Republican state legislator and Cobb County’s election board.
-The cases could soon be considered by Fulton County judges.
+Lawsuits seeking to overturn the hand-count rule have been filed by the Democratic Party, a former Republican state legislator, Cobb County’s election board and DeKalb County’s election board.
+The cases could soon be considered by judges who will decide whether to uphold or throw out the rules.

 According to the rule, three poll workers in each precinct would sort ballots into stacks of 50 after polls close.
 The hand count would be compared with the number of scanned ballots and voter check-ins, and then election officials would determine the reason for any discrepancies.